 All cannabinoids may provide a host of benefits that vary from user to user, and only through some experimentation will you know what works best for you.

 Next, consider what you are looking to achieve.
 Knowing where you want to go makes it a lot easier to get there.
-Check out this post on the various cannabinoids.
+Check out this post in our Resource Library to learn more about the various cannabinoids.